Nonlocal basis pursuit: Nonlocal optimal design of conductive domains in the vanishing material limit: Formal derivation of the limiting nonlocal problem

-Since we are interested in spatially heterogenous materials, it is natural to assume that for each pair of interacting points \((x,x') \in \Od\times\Od\), the strength of their interaction is affected not only by the distance between the points, but also by the material properties (in our case, conductivity) at these points.
-We will denote by \(\knl:\Od\times\Od \to \R\) the precise nature of this dependence.
-It is reasonable to assume that \(\knl(x,x')=\knl(x',x)\) encapsulates the averaged properties \(\kappa(x)\) and \(\kappa(x')\).
+As we are interested in spatially heterogenous materials, we will assume that for each pair of interacting points \((x,x') \in \Od\times\Od\), the strength of their interaction is not only determined by \(\Wd(x-x')\), but also by the material properties (in our case, conductivity) at these points.
+This naturally leads to a concept of nonlocal conductivity denoted by \(\knl:\Od\times\Od \to \R\), where we assume that \(\knl(x,x')=\knl(x',x)\) depends on the averaged local conductivities \(\kappa(x)\) and \(\kappa(x')\).
 In particular, in~\cite{andres2015type,andres2015nonlocal,andres2017convergence} the arithmetic averaging \(2\knl(x,x')=\kappa(x)+\kappa(x')\) was assumed, and \cite{evgrafov2019sensitivity,evgrafov2019non} considered the case of the geometric averaging \(\knl^2(x,x')=\kappa(x)\kappa(x')\).
-In this work, it will be most convenient to focus on the case of the harmonic averaging of conductivities which is the same as assuming arithmetic averaging for the resistivities \(\kappa^{-1}\), see~\cite{eb2021}.
-Therefore, to avoid unnecessary confusion, we will focus on the harmonic averaging of local conductivities, even though most results in this section also hold under more general assumptions.
+In this work, it will be more convenient to assume the harmonic averaging of conductivities which is the same as assuming arithmetic averaging for the resistivities \(\kappa^{-1}\), see~\cite{eb2021}.
+This is the assumption we make from now on.

+We now turn our attention to the dual pair of variational principles, governing the nonlocal diffusion in spatially heterogeneous materials, and the associated optimal control in the coefficients problems for conductivities.